Best Weekend Getaways in Oregon

 5. Ashland & Lithia Springs Resort

-I felt a magical sense of calm the moment I arrived at Lithia Springs Resort in Ashland, Oregon, surrounded by lush gardens and the gentle promise of its healing mineral waters.
+I felt a magical sense of calm the moment I arrived at this resort, surrounded by lush gardens and the gentle promise of its healing mineral waters that completely won me over on our romantic weekend getaway.

 We drove about 25 minutes south from Medford to Ashland, a mountain town known for its arts and history.
 Downtown, I walked to the Ashland Plaza with its 19th-century buildings, then popped into the Schneider Museum of Art (free admission on SOU’s campus).
 A highlight was the Lithia Fountain, bubbling with mineral water since the 1910s.
 In the evening, we caught a play at the Oregon Shakespeare Festival.